cristinawithout/2021-04-Li-C/1-Database.md

   * Flights – A list of flights.
     * Details for each flight contain:
       * Number – The flight designator
-      * Origin airport – The airport from which the flight will leave
+      * Departure airport – The airport from which the flight will depart.
-      * Destination airport – The airport to which the flight will arrive
+      * Arrival airport – The airport to which the flight will arrive.
       * Departure time
       * Arrival time
       * Passengers – Passenger data consists of First Name, Last Name, and Flight